-Collaboration with NBS and education communities will take place at cross-cutting events (see Table 7), via participation in the NetworkNature communicators and educators task forces (4 and 6 respectively), and through the consistent participation in wide-reaching education campaigns (see Table 6: Social media campaigns, in which NBS EduWORLD will participate.).
-Opportunities to collaborate with sibling horizon projects will be prioritized and facilitated via participation in collaborations such as the NetworkNature task forces, and Scientix.
+Collaboration with NBS and education communities will take place at cross-cutting events (see Table 7), via participation in the NetworkNature Communication and Education Task Forces (4 and 5 respectively), and through the consistent participation in wide-reaching education campaigns (see Table 6: Social media campaigns, in which NBS EduWORLD will participate.).
+Opportunities to collaborate with sibling Horizon Europe projects will be prioritized and facilitated via participation in collaborations, such as: 1) the NetworkNature Task Forces, especially through the Task Force on Education, co-organised by NBS EduWORLD and NetworkNature, and coordinated by NBS EduWORLD, 2) Scientix, the community for science education in Europe (e.g. by establishing an NBS-focused discussion space on Scientix), as well as: 3) the NBS platforms identified in the Network of Networks.